amamitpandey/tuts/Java/Java_tuts.md

 wait: it belongs to obj, use for pause, throw InterruptedException when another thread try to run it, it's interrupable.

 Sleep: it belongs to class, use for delau in process, does not throw InterruptedException.

+### Thread pool:
+it's collection of thread worker, make sure fixed number of thread work parallel, no new thread create, instead of creating new assign task old thread to save memory and enhance the performance.

 ### Diamond problem:
 when we are using multiple inheritace using interface, this problem occur.